Frequently Asked Questions

 1. How often will I need to co-op in the classroom?

-On average, there is one co-op per month in the 2-Day Monkeys.
-Pandas, 3-Day Monkeys, and 3-Day Tigers have about 2 co-ops per month.
-4-Day Lions have 2, sometimes 3, co-ops per month.
+On average, there is one co-op per month in the Pandas, 3-Day Monkeys, and 3-Day Lions have about 2 co-ops per month.

 2. What is the adult/child ratio in the classroom?

-There are always 3 adults – one teacher and two co-opers in a class.
-The ratio is 1 adult to 3 children in the Panda (2 year old) class and 1 adult to 5 children in the Monkeys, Tigers and Lions classes (3 and 4 year olds).
+With a full class, there are always 3 adults – one teacher and two co-opers in a class.
+The ratio is 1 adult to 3 children in the Panda (2 year old) class and 1 adult to 5 children in the Monkeys and Tigers classes (3 and 4 year olds).

 3. My preschool-aged child has a younger sibling.
 What can I do for child-care on my co-op days?